droglenc/NCMTH107/modules/CE/DataProduction_CE1.md

 1. How many treatments are there?
 1. Physically, what is a replicate (not a number)?
 1. How many replicates are there?
-1. Diagram the experimental setup, including placing the unique number of each replicate in the respective treatments. [*The table can be similar to the one just above section 3.1.5 in the reading.
+1. Diagram the experimental setup, including placing the unique number of each replicate in the respective treatments. [*The table can be similar to Table 3.1.
 Show your R work for how you placed these individuals in the R appendix.*]

 <br>